777genius/flutter/TOP_FLUTTER_ISSUES.md

 - ✅ Has reproducible steps OR clear requirements
 - ✅ Team acknowledged OR community validated
 - ✅ No visual testing requirements
-- ✅ Implementation path clear
+- ✅ Implementation path clear OR discoverable
+- ✅ Not duplicate of existing issue
+- ✅ Not waiting on upstream dependencies

 ### Deep Analysis Process
 For each top issue: